Learn More About Mosquitoes

-Together with the cockroach, no other insect in this world is as vilified as the mosquitoes.
+Together with the many cockroach species, no other insect in this world is as vilified as the mosquitoes.
 They have an unenviable reputation as killers; well deserved at that.
 Historically, they have caused the deaths of more people than all of the wars combined.
 How did they do it?
-By spreading deadly diseases like malaria, dengue fever, zIka virus, West Nile virus, chikungunya, elephantiasis, and many others.
+By spreading deadly diseases like malaria, dengue fever, Zika virus, West Nile virus, chikungunya, elephantiasis, and many others.
 They are a nuisance too.
-Who would not be annoyed with them buzzing around your ears when you watch tv, or when you sleep at night.
+Who wouldn't be annoyed with them buzzing around your ears when you watch TV or when you sleep at night?

-The mosquitoes life cycle starts from being an egg, larva, pupa and adult.
-Female mosquitoes lay their eggs on the water surface.
+The mosquito's life cycle starts from being an egg, larva, pupa, and then an adult.
+Female mosquitoes lay their eggs on the surface of water.

-- When sleeping, use a mosquito net so they will not be able to bite you.
+Use a mosquito net.
+This will make it so mosquitoes will not be able to bite you while you're sleeping.
 When inside the house, mosquitoes frequently target your bedroom.

-- Install tight-fitting windows and put a screen on it.
+Install tight-fitting windows and put screens on them.
 With a screen, you can freely open your windows as you wish.
 If you do not have screens, make sure your windows are closed at all times.
-Doors should not be left open too.
+Doors should not be left open either.